ronald-de-rooij/radioswitch-laravel/README.md

 - `sudo docker run -it --rm -v ${PWD}:/app -w /app -u $(id -u):$(id -g) app_init sh app/template/install.sh`
 - Check if there are any code climate errors in the generated code, as described in the [Daily development routine](laravel-docs/dailyTasks/localTasks.md#code-climate).
 If errors are found, fix them.
-- `git add -A && git commit -m 'Laravel template installation' && git push -u origin develop`
+- `git add -A && git commit -m 'Laravel template installation' && git push -u origin main`
 - Update documentation replace {PROJECT_ABBR} with the project abbreviation just filled in.

 Now continue with the local setup by following the